xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # [online algorithms](/tags/online-algorithms) and [market mechanisms](/tags/market-mechanisms). incentive-aligned systems  online algorithms and market mechanisms for the allocation of resources and services in the presence of self-interested users and uncertainty

 # in the presence of private data held by self-interested agents, with particular applications to computer networks, cloud computing, and energy systems.

+# In particular, I am most excited by problems where sequential decisions must be made in an online fashion  in the presence of private data held by self-interested agents.
+In particular, I am most excited by problems where sequential decisions must be made in an online fashion in the presence of private data held by self-interested agents.
 ---

 I am currently a Postdoctoral Fellow at the Dept. of Electrical & Computer Engineering, [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).